The Pembroke

 112 is a European alternative to the 911 US emergency number.
 If you travel a lot or have family overseas, it’s a good idea to have it on your contact list.
 In fact, we recommend having all alternative 911 numbers in your emergency phone number list if you travel internationally.

-Your local police department will be able to connect you with an officer nearby.
+Your local police department can connect you with a nearby officer.

 Poison control numbers vary by region, so make sure you have the correct local poison control number dialed into your emergency contact information.
-You can also reach out to the American Associates of Poison Control Centers at 1-800-222-1222.
-They can provide you with specific safety numbers you should call based on your area if need be.
+You can also reach out to the American Association of Poison Control Centers at 1-800-222-1222.
+They can provide you with specific safety numbers you should call based on your area, if need be.

 If you have pets, you know the risk of them getting into something they shouldn’t eat is always there.
 What’s important to note is that human and animal poison control centers are separate entities.
 The number for the ASPCA Animal Poison Control Center is 888-426-4435.

 While you should certainly take down the number of your primary hospital, it’s also a good idea to have other local hospital numbers in your emergency contact info, too.
-Make sure to note where they are in relation to your home, work, or anywhere you often find yourself.
+Be sure to note their location in relation to your home, work, or any other frequent destination.

 Some medical dilemmas don’t require an immediate trip to the hospital.
-Sometimes, you just need a professional to consult with, which is where having your family or primary care doctor’s information on hand.
+Sometimes, you just need a professional to consult with, which is where having your family or primary care doctor’s information on hand is useful.

-Being able to act quickly when your pet is having problems is key, which is why you should have their vet’s information on hand.
+Being able to act quickly when your pet is experiencing problems is crucial, which is why you should have their veterinarian’s information on hand.
 Ask whether or not they have a specific emergency number in case your pet is dealing with a life-threatening emergency outside of normal business hours.

 Locked out of your car or apartment?
 We’ve all been there.
 Having a local locksmith’s number on hand can get you out of a bind swiftly and safely.
 Plus, you can avoid having to shell out money on a more expensive one in case of an emergency.